Six of Pentacles

 Eleos and the balance of compassion

-Eleos is the spirit (daemon) representing the personification of compassion, mercy and pity that exists in all of us.
+Eleos is the spirit (daemon) representing the personification of compassion, mercy, and pity that exists in all of us.
 More important is the balance we maintain within ourselves as we are helped and offer help.
 This is shown by the balance scale behind Eleos.

 The two men in need of help

 The two men visited by Eleos are in need of help.
-Although we may see them as different to our own situation, we all need help at some time, so we should not see ourselves as Eleos all the time either!
+Although we may see them as different to our own situation, we all require help at some time, so we should not see ourselves as Eleos all the time either!

 Wealth in motion